Mexican Gray Wolf

-Mexican gray wolves are the smallest of the gray wolf subspecies and the rarest wolf from this group as well.
-Adults typically weigh 60-80 pounds and have a mixed coat of white, gray, brown, tan and black.
+Adults have a mixed coat of white, gray, brown, tan, and black.
 These wolves live in a pack of 4-8 individuals with only one alpha breeding pair that will typically breed for life or until they are pushed out by a lower-ranking animal in their pack.

-In the wild, the Mexican gray wolves’ diet consists of elk, mule deer, white-tailed deer, rabbits, javelina and other small mammals.
-They will work together as a pack in order to take down the larger prey such as elk and deer.
+In the wild, the Mexican gray wolves’ diet consists of elk, mule deer, white-tailed deer, rabbits, javelinas, and other small mammals.
+They will work together as a pack in order to take down the larger prey, such as elk and deer.

-This was huge recognition for the Mexican gray wolf showing that they needed help, and efforts between the US and Mexico would continue to do just that.
-The captive Mexican gray wolf program, Mexican wolf SSP, began in 1977 with huge pushes to also create a reintroduction program for these animals.
+This was huge recognition for the Mexican gray wolf showing that they needed help, and efforts between the U.S. and Mexico would continue to do just that.
+The captive Mexican gray wolf program, Mexican Wolf Species Survival Plan (SSP), began in 1977 with a huge push to also create a reintroduction program for these animals.